 There’s no doubt that location-based search is evolving.
 Not only are people using mobile search more than ever, but the tools people use to search are also changing, especially when it comes to finding services, products, food, or locations near them.
 Now, people are increasingly using the Google Maps Tool on mobile and desktop to research the things near them instead of strictly finding directions to a predetermined location or service.

 For example, people use Google Maps to search for “food near me” or “doctor near me” instead of the traditional Google search engine.
 According to Google, these types of searches are increasing across every industry by about 200 to 250%.
 This increase in volume, combined with Google Maps taking up a large area on many regular Search Engine Results pages, means it’s critical to ensure your business is optimized to appear in regular search results and Google Maps.
-Read on for our best practices and tips for making sure your business doesn’t miss out on these valuable searches in 2020!
+Read on for our best practices and tips for making sure your business doesn’t miss out on these valuable searches!